agatac/land-life/README.md

+# Land Life Company assignment

+I used "Create React App" to quickly bootstrap this project.
+The rest of this README is auto-generated and explains how to run the app (TL;DR `yarn start`).
+Both `species.csv` and `field_data.scv` are in `/public/data`.
+There's no backend here, no db.
+I'm reading the files from that folder and doing the calculations in the frontend.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).